oroinc/documentation/admin_guide/record_mgmt_config/workflow_management.rst

 Once the workflow has been configured and saved, you can see how it is visualized for the records:

-- Transition buttons will be displayed in the upper-right corner of the entity record page.
+- Transition buttons will be displayed on the top right of the entity record page.
-- All the steps will be located at the top on the entity record page within the workflow widget.
+- All the steps will be located on the top right of the entity record page within the workflow widget.

 Example
 ^^^^^^^

-The sample **Opportunity Support Flow** has been saved and activated.
+The sample Opportunity Support Flow has been saved and activated.

 As you can see from the screenshots below, the opportunity is currently in the **No Complaints** step.
 Clicking **Register a Complaint** will prompt an attribute we have configured for this transition: